d2ep4k/Algorithms/README.md

 ## 5. AHU encoding algorithm

-AHU encoding, Aho, Hopcroft and Ullman Algorithm determines tree isomorphism in linear time O(V) for faster and more complex version and O(V^2) for the slower one.
+AHU encoding, Aho, Hopcroft and Ullman Algorithm determines tree isomorphism in O(log(V)*V^2) time complexity(amortised O(V^2))(*faster and more complex version works in linear time*).
 It leverages the vertex descendants' degree spectrum's whole history as an in-depth invariant.

 #### Rooting tree :
 In the case of unrooted trees, encoding the structure with random roots is not a good idea, so to envoke parity in between tree we shall root the trees from the 'center' node.